The selection of the doctoral students is based on the admission criteria of the SCE:

 4. Eligible applicants for doctoral studies must produce a high-quality research plan, that is suitable for the research profile of the doctoral programme.
 The research plan is drawn up in accordance with the guidelines of the doctoral programme and in collaboration with the applicant’s prospective supervisors.

-5. Eligible applicant for doctoral studies must have two supervisors, both of which must hold a doctoral degree, who have committed to oversee the doctoral dissertation of the applicant.
+5. An eligible applicant for doctoral studies must have two supervisors, both of which must hold a doctoral degree, who have committed to oversee the doctoral dissertation of the applicant.